Fiskars Garden IsoCore 5 lb Pick Mattock

 While this 25-inch Mattock is marketed by the brand as the number one rock pick choice for geologists the world over, you don’t have to be interested in excavation work to appreciate it’s quality features.
 From Estwing, this tool is ideal for anyone working on rock, gravel, or solid ground conditions.
 It makes short and easy work of all kinds of striking tasks thanks to its durable construction.
 This GP-100 rock pickaxe is forged from one piece, which is what provides it with that exceptional power and performance under pressure.

 The dual-head design features both a chiseled as well as a pointed end so that you can pry and lift rocks as well as then get to work cracking them open.
 It really is the ultimate tool if you are carrying out heavy duty rock work.
 The handle itself is comfortable to operate and cleverly designed to reduce user fatigue.
 With a non-slip durable vinyl grip, it will hold strong and steady in all conditions.
 With a durable powder-coated finish, this Estwing cushioned grip Mattock is also weather-resistant and incredibly durable.
 For contractors, prospectors and geologists alike, this is an excellent product and looks striking too in that blue and yellow colorway.
+For more handy tools to add to your collection, check out our selection of the best tillers.

 Ideal for heavy-duty rock use